alanng10/class-lang/Docue/Article/Word/a.md

 Word "general" has meaning that is applicable to all.

+Word "level" has meaning that is tiered stop.

 Word "auto" has meaning that is entity to do effect.

 Word "node" has meaning that is entity.